khoek/RemoteBukkit/README.md

 **Switches**

 * --help - Prints the help message.
-* --pefixlevel - Prefixes each output message with the log level.
+* --nolog - Instructs the server not to send any log information to the client.
+* --exec <command> - Sends <command> to the server and then terminates.
+Useful for scripts.
+Make sure that you surround commands containing spaces in inverted commas (e.g. "say Hello, World!").

 ### Telnet Client (advanced)

 RemoteBukkit also supports telnet connections.
-Just connect to the normal server port as you would with the console or GUI clients and then supply the server's username and then password on separate lines.
+Just connect to the normal server port as you would with the console or GUI clients and then supply the server's username and then password on separate lines, followed by a third, blank line.

 e.g.

     $ telnet [hostname:ip]
-    user
-    pass
+    [user]
+    [pass]
+    [blank line]

 ##Download
 The latest builds can be downloaded [here](http://dev.bukkit.org/server-mods/remotebukkit/files/).